If you wish to report a noise complaint please use the online reporting form

 The Council is obliged to take reasonable steps to investigate complaints.

 Back to top

-You can make a complaint using online self serve .
+You can make a complaint using the online location reporting form.
 You will need to let us know the details of the complaint including the address where the noise is coming from.

 If you are being disturbed by noise we would advise you in the first instance to approach your neighbour and explain politely that you are being troubled by noise.
 You may find this difficult, but often people are unaware that they are causing a problem.
 Most will be glad to do what they can to reduce noise, and a personal approach can be better for neighbour relationships.
 However, approach the matter carefully if you think your neighbour might react angrily to a complaint.
 In cases where you might feel threatened, or where previous personal approaches have not worked, call the Council.